 School Start-up Supplement

 A school start-up supplement is provided to recipients of income assistance, disability assistance and hardship assistance to assist with extra costs associated with schooling for a person under 19 years of age.

 This supplement is available under the Employment and Assistance Regulation and Employment and Assistance for Persons with Disabilities Regulation.

 An annual school start-up supplement [see Rate Tables] may be provided to:

 - a family unit eligible for income assistance, disability assistance or hardship assistance if the family unit includes a person under 19 years of age who is attending school full-time;

 - a child in home of a relative (CIHR) who is attending school full-time.

 [For more information on the CIHR program, see Related Links – Child in Home of a Relative (CIHR).]

 - are enrolled full time in kindergarten, even though attendance may be for less than a full day

 - because of individual circumstances, may be taking less than a full course load

 - are participating in a home schooling program recognized by the Ministry of Education

 - are attending an alternative school program recognized by the Ministry of Education

 Effective: July 3, 2012

 In most cases the supplement will be included in a family’s July payment for the August benefit month to help cover expenses for a person under 19 years of age who is entering or returning to school in September.

 However, in cases where a person under 19 years of age is entering or returning to school later in the school year, the supplement may be issued at that time.
-If the person received a school start-up supplement in September, he or she would not be eligible for another supplement.
+If the person received a school start-up supplement in September, they would not be eligible for another supplement.

 Each July, offices are provided with a computer-generated report.
 The report consists of a list of cases requiring review to ensure the system has the correct status needed to pay the school start-up supplement.
 A person under 19 years of age must be attending school to be considered eligible for the supplement.